emavap/HeatingControl/README.md

 6. **Final settle**: If the HVAC mode changed during this cycle, wait an additional 2 seconds before moving on
 7. **Store the command**: Record the values that were just sent so future cycles can skip redundant calls

-### Why Highest Temperature Wins?

-The "highest temperature wins" logic ensures user comfort in complex scenarios:

-- **Safety**: If multiple schedules are active, the warmest setting takes priority
-- **Comfort**: Users won't be cold because one schedule set a lower temperature
-- **Flexibility**: You can have overlapping schedules without conflicts
-- **Intuitive**: Most users expect "warmer" to take priority over "cooler"

-**Real-World Example:**
+### How Schedule Precedence Works

+If multiple schedules overlap for the same device, Heating Control always honours the **most recently started schedule**.
+That means:

+- As soon as a later schedule starts, it takes full control of the device.
+- Earlier schedules remain visible for diagnostics, but they no longer influence the device until they start again.
+- When there's no active schedule for a device, the integration leaves it exactly as it is—no safety net or "default on" behavior.

+**Example:**

 ```
-Bedroom AC is in two schedules:
+Kitchen AC is in these schedules:
-1. "Night Sleep": 18°C (22:00 - 07:00) - for sleeping comfort
-2. "Cold Weather Boost": 22°C (Starts at 05:00, only when temp < 10°C outside)

-On a very cold night:
-- Both schedules are active
-- Integration uses 22°C (highest) to ensure you stay warm
-- Without this logic, you might freeze at 18°C on cold nights
+1. "Morning Warmup" – starts 07:00, Heat 20 °C
+2. "Daytime Kitchen" – starts 10:00, Heat 20 °C
+3. "Evening Kitchen" – starts 19:00, Heat 20 °C
+4. "Night Kitchen" – starts 21:00, Off

+At 19:30, "Evening Kitchen" is the most recent start, so it dictates the settings.
+At 21:30, "Night Kitchen" has taken over and turns the device off.
 ```

+This "last schedule wins" rule applies regardless of the requested temperatures or HVAC modes—so if you want a device to cool instead of heat after 19:00, just add a schedule that starts at 19:00 with `hvac_mode: cool`.

 ### Schedule Priority and Conflicts

-**Q: What if two schedules have the same highest temperature but different fan modes?**
+**Q: What if two schedules start at the exact same time?**

-A: The integration uses the first schedule encountered with that temperature.
-The order is deterministic (based on how schedules are stored), but you should avoid this scenario by setting slightly different temperatures (e.g., 20.0°C vs 20.5°C) if the fan mode matters.
+A: The order they appear in the configuration breaks the tie—the later entry wins.

-**Q: Can I have a schedule that LOWERS temperature if another schedule set it higher?**
+**Q: Can I have a schedule that applies different settings when no-one is home?**

-A: No. The "highest temperature wins" rule always applies.
-If you need devices at different temperatures, assign them to separate schedules, not overlapping ones.
+A: Yes.
+Each schedule can optionally define an "away" HVAC mode and temperature.
+When the schedule is active but everyone is away, those away values are used.
+Leave the away fields blank if you want the schedule to pause when nobody is home.

 **Q: What about devices not in any schedule?**